MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 - [iOS] Fix a bug related to the [DefaultBrowserSettingEnabled](/deployedge/microsoft-edge-mobile-policies#defaultbrowsersettingenabled) policy.

+### Enhancements

+- [iOS] General enhancements to NTLMSSO policies to make it more useful, added support for 407 proxy auth challenges.
+- [iOS] Re-sign-in prompts and banners are changed to "re-verify account" for clarity.
+These prompts and banners remind a user to verify their account by reinputting a password and refresh underlying tokens to keep account state healthy.
+- [iOS] Clear opened tabs data when signing out of Microsoft Entra ID if clear data is chosen.

 ### Feature updates

 - **Deprecation of Copilot on Edge mobile.** Microsoft Copilot and the corresponding settings are removed from the Edge mobile application.

+  Copilot for work and web chat will be available to Entra ID users through the Microsoft 365 mobile application.

 ### New Policies

 - [iOS] Enable Web Inspector and add a new token (`webinspector`) of disabled features policy to disable it.
 Previously Web Inspector was disabled in Stable versions, but it's now enabled for general web site debugging and troubleshooting purposes.

-### Enhancements

-- [iOS] General enhancements to NTLMSSO policies to make it more useful, added support for 407 proxy auth challenges.
-- [iOS] Re-sign-in prompts and banners are changed to "re-verify account" for clarity.
-These prompts and banners remind a user to verify their account by reinputting a password and refresh underlying tokens to keep account state healthy.
-- [iOS] Clear opened tabs data when signing out of Microsoft Entra ID if clear data is chosen.

 ## Version 127.0.2651.111 (Android and iOS): August 20, 2024